LoyolaChicagoBooks/introcs-csharp/rst/ifelse.rst

 guaranteed to be assigned a value in one of the ``if`` statements before its value is used in the return statement.

-Open MonoDevelop with the examples solution, and open :repsrc:`ok_if_scope/`ok_if_scope.cs` in the edit window.
+Open Xamarin Studio with the examples solution, and open :repsrc:`ok_if_scope/`ok_if_scope.cs` in the edit window.
 The last function, ``OkScope2``, is the one shown above.
 Now *remove* the logically